-Beyond the usual fabrication and prototyping tools found in most workshops, though, the shop also includes environmental chambers for testing the effects of heat and humidity, a wet room for work on water and sanitation projects, two 3-D printers, and more.
+Beyond the usual measuring, testing, adjusting, and prototyping tools found in most workshops, though, the shop also includes environmental chambers for testing the effects of heat and humidity, a wet room for work on water and sanitation projects, two 3-D printers, and more.

 In collaboration with numerous partners, we design, adapt, and develop technologies—not just stopgaps but lasting, user-centered solutions—that are appropriate and affordable for resource-limited settings, particularly in Africa and Asia.

 Recent products developed, improved, or assessed in the shop include:

 - The NIFTY cup, a small, soft feeding cup with a tiny reservoir at its spout, designed to feed nutritious breastmilk to preterm infants and to babies who have issues breastfeeding due to cleft lip or palate.

 - The SE200™ Community Chlorine Maker, a simple device that uses just salt and water, along with electricity from a car battery, to make enough chlorine in five minutes to treat up to 200 liters of water.